Fast Bayesian Functional Principal Components Analysis: Data analysis: The DASH4D CGM Study

 \subsection{Bayesian MFPCA of individual CGM curves}

-We fit the multilevel extension of Fast BayesFPCA described in Section~\ref{section:extension} for each diet separately, where meals are nested within participants.
-We use spline basis dimension $Q = 10$, $K_1 = 2$ eigenfunctions at the subject level, and $K_2 = 3$ eigenfunctions at the meal level.
+So far, we have ignored the variability of meal-specific CGM curves around the subject-specific mean.
+This could raise questions about accounting for all observed variability, different number of meals per person, and representativeness of the average curves.
+To address these problems, we fit the multilevel extension of FAST described in Section~\ref{section:extension} for each diet separately, with meals nested within participants.
+We use a rich spline basis of dimension $Q = 20$, $K_1 = 2$ FPCs at the subject level, and $K_2 = 3$ FPCs at the meal level.
+These choices explain $\geq 80\%$ variability at both levels.
 The number of observed meals ranges from $147$ to $219$ for each diet, with at most five meals per participant.
-As there is no reason to assume that meal/visit order has effect, for this analysis we set $\eta_j(t) = 0$ for all $j$.
+There is no reason to assume that meal/visit order has effect, so we set $\eta_j(t) = 0$ for all $j$.

 Figure~\ref{fig:EF_ML} displays the Bayesian MFPCA results, with row indicating diet and column indicating FPC.
 The first two columns correspond to the subject level, while the last three correspond to the meal level.
-For each panel, the x-axis is the time from the start of the meal, the black curves are the posterior means, the red curves are three samples from the posterior of the FPCs, and the shaded areas are pointwise, equal-tail $95$\% credible intervals.
-Each set of red FPC curves corresponding to the same iteration is a posterior realization on the subject- and meal-level Stiefel manifolds.
+Plotting conventions are consistent with those in Figure~\ref{fig:EF_SL}.